lczech/gappa/doc/md/dispersion.md

 The command takes a set of `jplace` files, and calculates and visualizes the Edge Dispersion per edge of the reference tree.
 The files need to have the same reference tree.

-Edge Dispersion is explained and evaluated in detail in our article (in preparation).
+Edge Dispersion is explained and evaluated in detail in our article (doi:[10.1371/journal.pone.0217050](https://doi.org/10.1371/journal.pone.0217050)).
 The following figure and its caption are an example adapted from this article:

 <br>